Himlung Himal Expedition

 It’s an exciting day’s adventure today; after breakfast, you will set out on a sightseeing tour of this rich cultural, traditional, and spiritual capital of this Himalayan country.
 Today, you will also explore some of the UNESCO World Heritage Sites located in Kathmandu (7 out of 10 in the country are inside the capital valley).

 After the day tour, you will visit our office, and your expedition guide will brief you about the details of the expedition and what you can expect during the adventure.
-If you haven’t completed your shopping for the equipment yet, you can use Day 1 and Day 2 of your Himlung Expedition to rent or buy mountaineering gear.
+If you haven’t completed your shopping for the equipment yet, you can use Day 1 and Day 2 of your Himlung Himal Expedition to rent or buy mountaineering gear.

 Koto Elevation: 2,600 meters/ 8,530 feet